unkaktus/grill/README.md

 *Use less NATs as possible* (down to 0), they introduce delays and change packets.

 Currenly `grill` uses around avg.
 400KBit/s and max.
-500Kbit/s of output bandwidth.
+500Kbit/s of output bandwidth (16 concurrent scans).

 Kernel interference
 -------------------